 Subresult Reuse in Firebolt

-Workloads using repetitive query patterns can benefit tremendously from reuse / caching.
-Firebolt can cache subresults of arbitrary operators in the query plan, in particular also hash tables of hash-joins.
-These subresults are placed in our in-memory FireCache which can use up to 20% of the available RAM.
-If a sub-plan is used in a different query, Firebolt’s caching system recognizes this and uses potentially cached subresults even if the rest of the query differs.
-Here is how we determine which subresults to cache:
+Workloads using repetitive query patterns can benefit tremendously from reuse and caching.
+Firebolt can cache subresults from various operators within the query plan, including hash tables from hash-joins.
+These subresults are placed in an in-memory FireCache, which can use up to 20% of the available RAM.
+If a sub-plan is reused in a different query, Firebolt’s caching system detects it and can retrieve cached subresults, even if the rest of the query differs.
+Firebolt uses the following guidelines to determine which subresults to cache:

 Subresult reuse in Firebolt is fully transactional.
-As soon as data in a base table changes (through any operation such as INSERT, UPDATE, or DELETE), old cache entries are no longer used.
+When any changes occur in a base table (such as through an INSERT, UPDATE, or DELETE), outdated cache entries are no longer used.

 Example